dcomms/dcomms/docs/drp_whitepaper.md

 Peer generates **userKeypair**.
 Stores the *userKeypair* in safe place.
 Generates one or multiple **regKeypairs** - locations in *regIDspace* for registration.

-### Contact book setup with secure channel
+### Adding into contact book via secure channel

 User A gets public key of user B *userPubB* and multiple registration locations *regPubB*  over some secure channel, adds new entry into contact book under name of user B. Same for user B. The secure channels are: 1) QR code - camera 2) trusted email servers

-### Contact book setup without secure channel
+### Adding into contact book via insecure channel

+- user B wants to add user A into his contacts
-User A gets a temporary regPubB of user B over some insecure channel; user A sends INVITE to regPubB; A and B set up shared secret key using Diffie-Hellman algorithm; user B sends encrypted userPubB
+- user A gets a temporary **tempRegPubB** from user B over some insecure channel.
+The tempRegPubB is created specially for this single operation, it is valid for a short time, it is linked by user B to "new user A"

+- users A and B register in the network with temporary regIDs
+- user A sends INVITE to *tempRegPubB*, B responds and signs the response with *tempRegPrivB*

+- A and B set up *direct channel*, perform Diffie-Hellman key exchange, derive a temporary shared **session key**.
+Further communication is encrypted with this session key.
+- users exchange some text messages to authenticate each other
+- users exchange their userPubKeys and regPubKeys and store the keys in contact book

 ### Registration.
 Rendezvous Peers.
 Connecting to neighbors

 Peer A first gets connected to **Rendezvous Peer (RP)** - a peer with accessible IP address and UDP port, entry into the network.
 RP is connected with multiple peers.
 Peer A sends REGISTER, asking RP to connect to neighbors near *regIDa* within *regIDspace*.
 RP spreads the REGISTER to intermediate peers that are closer to IDa, finally a neighbor N replies to REGISTER and A gets connected to N. Peer A is able to increase or decrease number of connections to neighborhood by sending more REGISTER requests to existing neighbors. **UDP hole punching** technique is used to set up **direct UDP connections** between neighbors (see ref).

-Peers A and M start to send **PING** packets to each other, keeping UDP connection open. *PING* packets are sent only if no other packets are sent between neighbors.
+Peers A and M start to send **PING** packets to each other, keeping UDP connection alive. *PING* packets are sent only if no other packets are sent between neighbors.